sqlitecloud/docs/src/pages/docs/commands/get-client-key.md

 ---
 title: GET CLIENT KEY
-description: The GET CLIENT KEY command is used to retrieve a single specific information about a keyname.
+description: The GET CLIENT KEY command retrieves a single specific information about a keyname
 ---

 ## Syntax